jsandas/saltstack-nexus3/README.md

 The purpose of this project is to create a (hopefully) easy to use method for managing Nexus 3 using Salt.
 This is a major refactor which leverages the REST api rather than the script api.
 Sonatype has disabled execution of groovy scripts by default for security reasons (https://help.sonatype.com/repomanager3/rest-and-integration-api/script-api).

-This version is incomplete and not ready for usage yet.
+This version is incomplete and is not ready for production use.
+The goal is to get feature parity with v0.1 before adding any new functionality.

 Installation:
 Copy the _states, _modules folder the the files_root on the saltmaster (usually '/srv/salt').
 Then run saltutil.sync_all to copy the files to the minion.